Aloysius Parker: Development

+Original series depiction

 Parker is employed at Creighton-Ward Mansion by Lady Penelope, serving as her butler and chauffeur (driving FAB 1, a modified, pink Rolls-Royce).
 Like Penelope, he is an International Rescue field agent.
 Born in London, Parker speaks with a Cockney accent that features both dropped and inserted H.

 Parker is a reformed criminal, having served prison sentences for cat burglary and safe-cracking.
 His criminal exploits, coupled with a prominent facial feature, earned him the nickname "Nosey" (this may also be a reference to his nosiness – he eavesdrops on his employer's conversations in "Vault of Death" and Thunderbird 6).
 He was rescued from a life of crime by Penelope, who recruited him as an aide in her espionage activities.
 Parker's underworld contacts frequently prove useful during the pair's missions (such as in "The Cham-Cham", when he blackmails a talent agent to have an undercover Penelope pass off as a nightclub singer).
 It is revealed in "The Cham-Cham" that Parker suffers from vertigo.
 In the episode "The Man from MI.5" it is revealed he still has the temptation to return to his burglar ways as he was caught with a suitcase full of safecracking equipment, much to Penelope's chagrin.
 Later, he grumbled to himself, "'Ow she wants me to keep my 'and in I don't know," regarding the circumstance.

 He is very "old school" in the ways of safecracking, as the equipment consisted of a brick, various wrenches, a bit and brace etc. In "Vault of Death" he is shown to use a stethoscope instead of a modern detector.
 He stated that it was good enough for his father, his grandfather and his great-grandfather.
 This implies that cat burglary and safecracking were a family business and probably explains where he got his skills.
 In the same episode it is revealed Parker knew a fellow burglar nicknamed "light-fingered Fred" when he was in prison and he further claimed that Fred was the only one who could possibly rival him in the skills of his criminal expertise.

 It is revealed in the episode "Danger at Ocean Deep" that Parker has an upper-class connoisseur-like taste for fine beverages as he manages to pilfer a bottle of vintage 1998 champagne, right under Penelope's nose no less, and swap it with pure tonic water without her knowing anything.
 During the launching of the ship he and another fellow chauffeur, a friend named Stevens, share in drinking the entire bottle together.
-Penelope later finds Parker asleep and hiccupping.
+Penelope later finds Parker asleep and hiccuping.
 A slurring Parker then (drunkenly) reveals his theft.
 He says he did this on the grounds that it was such a good year it seemed a shame to see it go to waste.